APTy/awkwrd/README.md

 Let's break down what's going on here.
 1. `key |& getline` reads a response from the host (`localhost:8888`), and populate the global variable `$0` with the response data.
-2. `close()` is actually used to close the connection
+2. `close()` actually does close the connection
 3. `($0 | getline)` executes the received data in a subshell.
 This could also be accomplished by `system($0)`.

-## server.awk
+## Remote Server

-A test server that sends remote tasks to be executed on the target host upon request.
+This client assumes you have a remote server that can issue commands upon request. `server.awk` exists as a test server that sends remote tasks to be executed on the target host upon request.
+Creating a more configurable server is outside the scope of this project.

-### Disclaimer
+## Disclaimer

 This project is for educational and research purposes only.
 The author is not responsible for individuals who misuse these materials for illegal purposes.